 The practice used the information they collected for the Quality and Outcomes Framework (QOF) and their performance against national screening programmes to monitor outcomes for patients.
 The Quality and Outcomes Framework is a voluntary incentive scheme for GP practices in the UK.
 The scheme financially rewards practices for managing some of the most common long-term conditions (e.g. diabetes) and implementing preventative measures.
 The results are published annually.
 This practice was not an outlier for any QOF (or other national) clinical targets.
-It achieved 98% of the total QOF points available to the practice 2013/2014, which was above the national average of 93.5%.
-Specific examples to demonstrate this included:
+It achieved 94.5% of the total QOF points available to the practice in 2013/2014, which was just above the national average of 94%.
+Some examples to demonstrate this included:

-- Performance for diabetes related indicators was better than the national average (98.1% compared to the national average of 90.1%). - Performance for asthma related indicators was better than the national average (100% compared to the national average of 97.2%). - Performance for chronic obstructive pulmonary disease (COPD) related indicators was higher than the national average (100% compared to the national average of 95.2%).
+- Performance for depression related indicators was better than the national average (87.7% compared to the national average of 86.3%). - Performance for asthma related indicators was better than the national average (100% compared to the national average of 97.2%).